 Deeply relaxing and grounding.
 Helps relax the body, mind and specifically the muscles.
+Use in a localized area for pain relief and muscle relaxation or all over during anxiety states for deep grounding.

 Concentrated moisture: Moisturizing with oils has so many benefits.
 Lotions are primarily water, they glide on easily but there is little moisturizing power to them.
 They require a preservative.
 Using only oils is far more nourishing and natural for the skin, and if applied while skin is damp the oils will absorb quickly and evenly.